openvinotoolkit/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

 The application is invoked from command line.
 It reads the specified input video stream frame-by-frame, be it a camera device or a video file, and performs independent analysis of each frame.
-In order to make predictions the application deploys 4 models on the specified devices using OpenVINO library and runs them in asynchronous manner.
-The first model to be used is the face detection model, which is followed by two independent models for head pose prediction and face keypoints prediction.
-The last step in frame processing is done by face recognition model, which uses keypoints to align the faces and the face gallery to match faces found on a video frame with the ones in the gallery.
+In order to make predictions the application deploys 3 models on the specified devices using OpenVINO library and runs them in asynchronous manner.
+An input frame is processed by the face detection model to predict face bounding boxes.
+Then, face keypoints are predicted by the corresponding model.
+The final step in frame processing is done by the face recognition model, which uses keypoints found to align the faces and the face gallery to match faces found on a video frame with the ones in the gallery.
 Then, the processing results are visualized and displayed on the screen or written to the output file.